Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 • 4.
 Linking current events, thoughts and experiences with the past.

-Rules for the use of interpretation.
+Rules for using interpretation.

 • a) a certain aspect of the client’s behavior is stated;

-Limitations on using confrontation:
+Limitations of using confrontation:

 Rules for using confrontation: